-Deep learning
+- Deep learning

 Certain topics from cell biology, machine learning and spectroscopy will be covered extensively during the summer school.
 Participants are expected to have an intermediate-level English sufficient to participate and be successful in the learning process.
 Solid reasoning, ability to grasp quickly interdisciplinary relations and experience with group work is highly appreciated.

-  You have to be a master student or higher to attend the summer school.
+Your completed study level needs to be bachelor or higher to attend the summer school.